paulbellamy/mango/README.markdown

-(Disclaimer: Mango is extremely experimental, so don't whine to me if it eats your children.)
+(Disclaimer: Mango is extremely experimental, so don't whine to me when it eats your children.)

 # Mango